 Thereafter our full-time candidates spend Monday to Thursday each week training in one of our partnership schools and attending the University Campus on Fridays for lectures, workshops and seminars with our team of experienced subject tutors.

-Over the year you will be placed in two different schools and will be required to successfully complete both placements.
+Over the course you will be placed in two different schools and will be required to successfully complete both placements.
 Additional assessments are via a Masters level essay submitted in late February and an innovative Viva style Masters level exit interview at the end of the course.

 Further course information